diskoverdata/diskover-docs/source_files/reporting_cost_analysis.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

-Storage Cost reporting are configured similar to Smart Searches.
 Cost reporting can be generated to align with business context and can be constructed from any Elasticsearch query.
 Therefore, any combination of names, tags, metadata fields, etc. can be used to construct business facing reports.

 Storage cost can be set globally or per storage volume, directory, etc. This tool is designed to control operating costs by 1) charging clients accurately for storage of their projects, and 2) clean-up/data curation incentivizing.